 The risk of myopathy is increased by high levels of HMG-CoA reductase inhibitory activity in plasma.
 Inhibitors of CYP3A4 can raise the plasma levels of HMG-CoA reductase inhibitory activity and increase the risk of myopathy [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].

-Simvastatin Systemic Exposure
+Juice on Simvastatin Systemic Exposure

 |Coadministered Drug or Grapefruit Juice||Dosing of Coadministered Drug or Grapefruit Juice||Dosing of Simvastatin||Geometric Mean Ratio (Ratio* with / without coadministered drug) No Effect = 1.00|